What You Need to Know About Gold $1 Liberty Head Coins

 The depiction of Miss Liberty displays she is wearing a headdress of feathers, which is why it is called the “Indian Head” or “Indian Princess Head.”
 The reverse design is also different and more ornate.

-Type 3 coins are also called “Indian Head,” but the size of head is LARGER than on the Type 2 coins.
+The Type 3 version of early U.S. gold coins are also called “Indian Head,” but the size of head is LARGER than on the Type 2 coins.
 These coins are the same size, so the difference is in the style and size of the head.
-The design appears like this:

-Comparing a Type 2 next to a Type 3 – the portrait is larger; the headdress is different and not as slanted:
+When comparing Type 2 and Type 3 coins, you’ll notice there is a noticeable difference.
+In the Type 3 coin, the portrait is larger and the headdress is different and not as slanted.

 Type 2